totoledao/totoledao/README.md

 -->

 My name is Guilherme Toledo and I am from Sao Paulo, Brazil, living in Naples, Italy.
-<br>Resourceful developer with 4 years of experience in front-end and mobile development.
+<br>Resourceful developer with over 4 years of experience in front-end and mobile development.
 Skilled in JavaScript and TypeScript, specializing in React Native and Expo for cross-platform solutions on Android and iOS, as well as React for web applications.
 <br>Knowledge of back-end development with Node.js and Go, and native Android development with Kotlin.

 Working at <a href='https://github.com/Work-In-Ideas-WiiD'>WiiD - Work in Ideas</a>